bkonkle/purescript-manifold/README.md

 ### Rendering

-*Also coming soon:* `Manifold.Render` will provide helpers to use Manifold with "view layers" like [React][react], [Halogen][halogen], etc. JSX will be supported, along with other ways of expressing virtual DOM trees.
+*Coming soon:* `Manifold.Render` will provide helpers to use Manifold with "view layers" like [React][react], [Halogen][halogen], etc. JSX will be supported, along with other ways of expressing virtual DOM trees.

 ### Composition